taotriad/BabySomnia/Video_guide.md

 * **[4][5]** [Black or White (performance video)](https://www.youtube.com/watch?v=-Q6iOxdsAbw) *(A clear tribute to Michael Jackson; might trigger copyright strikes)*
 * **[4][5]** [Black or White (Music Bank)](https://www.youtube.com/watch?v=6Ogxy2lU5qw) *(A visual feast; almost seamlessly spliced together from two takes of the same choreography but with different outfits; might trigger copyright strikes)*
 * [Jazz Bar](https://www.youtube.com/watch?v=AZoEESSF528)
-* **[4]** [Red Sun](https://www.youtube.com/watch?v=RKBJVdjOHUY) *(SuA choreographed this video; the choreo is outright hypnotic, which is fitting since the song is about hypnotism)*
+* **[4]** [Red Sun](https://www.youtube.com/watch?v=RKBJVdjOHUY) *(SuA choreographed this video; the choreography is outright hypnotic, which is fitting since the song is about hypnotism)*
 * [July 7th](https://www.youtube.com/watch?v=7u7vUzgtUlk) [[H]](July_7th_hints.md)
 * **[4]** [Sleepwalking](https://www.youtube.com/watch?v=2_GcbZlDnns) *(A really early Dreamcatcher song with a very low budget MV)*
 * [Fireflies](https://www.youtube.com/watch?v=lJTk5TPBl9M) *(A true vocal showcase, with a massive overdose of harmonies.
 Insomnicsy, one of the most famous Dreamcatcher fan-content producers, made a MV for it; be prepared with tissues)*
 * [Can't Get You Out of My Mind](https://www.youtube.com/watch?v=BC3hSEPLqEc) *(live performance with band)*
-* [Silent Night Live in Paris](https://www.youtube.com/watch?v=PtscFflDUMA) *(The sound quality is bad, the video quality is bad, but it's still awesome; this song is best heard live on location and you'll never know what choreo you'll get)*:
+* [Silent Night Live in Paris](https://www.youtube.com/watch?v=PtscFflDUMA) *(The sound quality is bad, the video quality is bad, but it's still awesome; this song is best heard live on location and you'll never know what choreography you'll get)*:
 * **[3]** [Break the Wall](https://www.youtube.com/watch?v=TqcPjwKU_zc) *(Self-made MV)* [[H]](Break_the_Wall_hints.md)

 ## [8] Solos and Sub-units

 Dreamcatcher only has one (semi-)official subunit; Yaja Time.
 Bong (SuA; maknae, vocals), Nibal (Siyeon, rapper, vocals), and Tafe (Yoohyeon; leader, vocals).
 They have only done covers though; some which are included in the *Covers* section.
-Dami and Siyeon have made one O.S.T. together.
+Dami and Siyeon have made one OST together.

 All members have made at least one solo, published on Dreamcatcher's album Apocalypse: Save Us.
 SuA, Siyeon, Handong, and Dami have separate solo releases.